osanha/nettix/README.md

 ### Maven

-This library is distributed via JitPack with a verified custom domain (`io.nettix`), following the standard Maven group ID convention.
+Available on JitPack.
+You can easily include this library in your project using the following Maven coordinates:

 Add the JitPack repository to your `pom.xml`: